RMMichael/rowy/README.md

 - The project is reliant upon pre-defined interfaces, which I agree with, but they went overboard
 - There are just about no comments on the code
+- It's entirely run on frontend react, which can make for security vulnerabilities

 ![img.png](./pics/list.png)